This tutorial explains how to perform Data Visualization, K-means Cluster Analysis, and Association Rule Mining using WEKA Explorer:

 - Minimum support and minimum confidence are 0.4 and 0.9 respectively.
 Out of 6 instances, 2 instances are found with min support,

-- Number of cycles performed for the mining association rule is 12.
+- The number of cycles performed for the mining association rule is 12.

 - Rules found are ranked.
-The interpretation of these rules are as follows:
+The interpretation of these rules is as follows:

 The association rules can be mined out using WEKA Explorer with Apriori Algorithm.
 This algorithm can be applied to all types of datasets available in the WEKA directory as well as other datasets made by the user.
 The support and confidence and other parameters can be set using the Setting window of the algorithm.